2022 Street Stock Rules

 C. The hood must be solid, and can have no holes or functioning air scoops.

-E. A triple reinforced fiberglass roof is permitted.
+E. An OEM stock steel or an aftermarket fiberglass Street Stock roof is permitted.
 Roof panels must be mounted in stock position the same as the stock production roof.
 Roof must be bolted to cage at all four corners with at least 5/16” diameter grade 8 bolts.
 All roofs must be acceptable to SMS Officials.
+You may not compete without a hood or a roof.

 20F- 3.9 TRUNKS- The rear deck lid must maintain the same height, dimensions, angles and bodylines as the stock production car.
 Trunk lid may be held closed with quick release pins.
-Reinforcing inner panels may be removed.
 All openings in rear panel must be covered.
-Floor of the trunk area must be removed.
 Complete taillight panel and bumper covers must be run.
 Flat back cars are not permitted.
 Taillight decals are recommended.
+You may not compete without a trunk lid.

 20F- 3.10 BUMPER / BUMPER COVERS- The bumpers/bumper covers must be acceptable to SMS Officials and meet the following requirements: